"I do love knitting patterns."

-Harry and Dumbledore apparate to Budleigh Babberton – discussing Voldemort, Inferi, and Dumbledore’s injured hand along the way – and meet Slughorn, shortly after he has faked his own demise.
-Dumbledore asks Slughorn, to teach at Hogwarts, and Harry convinces him to while Dumbledore is out of the room.
-Dumbledore then takes Harry to the Burrow, where before entering he tells Harry about Slughorn, talks to him about Sirius and the prophecy, and tells Harry he will be taking private lessons from Dumbledore during the school year.
+Harry and Albus Dumbledore apparate to Budleigh Babberton – discussing Lord Voldemort, Inferi, and Dumbledore’s injured hand along the way – and meet Horace Slughorn, shortly after Slughorn has faked his own demise.
+Dumbledore asks Slughorn to teach at Hogwarts, and Harry convinces him to take the post while Dumbledore is out of the room.
+Dumbledore then takes Harry to the Burrow where, before entering, he talks to Harry about Slughorn, as well as Sirius Black and the prophecy – and tells Harry that he will be giving him private lessons during the school year.

 Calendar and Dates

-We know the chapter begins on a Friday, because that's what Dumbledore told Harry in his letter in HBP03.
+We know the chapter begins on a Friday, because that's what Albus Dumbledore told Harry in his letter in HBP3.
 The clock strikes midnight mid-chapter, after which Dumbledore tells Harry that O.W.L. results are due that day.
-Since McGonagall said in OP31 that O.W.L.s would be arriving in July, Ron says in the next chapter that it's "been a month" since O.W.L.s (which probably ended on 18 June, also in OP31), HBP06 says that Harry was at the Burrow for 'a few weeks' prior to his birthday, and we have a date reference because we know 1 March the next spring is a Saturday (HBP18), it makes the most sense for this chapter to take place on 12-13 July.
+Since Professor McGonagall said in OP31 that O.W.L.s would be arriving in July and Ron Weasley says in the next chapter that it's "been a month" since O.W.L.s (which probably ended on 18 June, also in OP31), HBP6 says that Harry was at the Burrow for 'a few weeks' prior to his birthday, and we have a date reference because we know 1 March the next spring is a Saturday (HBP18), it makes the most sense for this chapter to take place on 12-13 July.
 Whew!

 Interesting facts and notes